aanataliya/altais-sre/README.md

 **Prerequisite:**

 1. AWS version 2.4.6 is required
-2. AWS Cli should be configured using access_key,secret_key and should be networking
+2. AWS Cli should be configured using access_key,secret_key and should be working
 3. Terraform version 1.1.1 is required
 4. Minikube version 1.24.0 is required
 5. Docker version 20.10.12 is required